 Nursing units are very tight-knit groups of people, who rely heavily on one another, but it can be a nightmare if you’re dealing with nurse bullying.

+If you want to know how to be a good icu nurse, these tips for new grads in the ICU are for you!
 In the beginning… Hopefully, you did your homework by learning what to expect in a critical care unit.
-Bonus points for you if you had the opportunity to observe nurses in a critical care setting.
-Extra credit + Bonus points if you were able to do an extending preceptorship/internship during nursing school.
-Those students who […]
+Bonus points for you if you had the opportunity to observe nurses in a […]

 This episode discusses the structure of typical nursing orientation, what to expect, tips for working with a preceptor, what to do when you and your preceptor don’t get along, and how to acclimate yourself to the culture of a nursing unit.